 As promised, I’m doing a series of simple Chinese dishes as we lead up to the 2008 Beijing Olympics.
 I’m hoping to post a new recipe at least 4 times a week, though that might be a little ambitious and make my family very hungry for something like spaghetti or meatloaf.
 This dish, Ground Beef with Beijing Sauce over Noodles is so flexible – you can use ground turkey, chicken or even pork.
 If you don’t have Chinese noodles, serve over rice or any type of pasta.
 The greatest thing about this recipe is that the entire thing comes together in 15 minutes (if using noodles) and costs around $5 to feed a family of 4.
 How can you beat that?!
 Normally, I’d serve this over rice, but I had some of these wonton noodles leftover from my Crab and Pork Wonton Noodle Soup recipe that we’re currently testing for my Steamy Kitchen cookbook.
 (Come take a look and join the testing group if you’re interested!)
 So, as thrifty as I am, I’ve served this over noodles instead of rice.
 You can do either.
 There are certain dishes that my Mom always says in Chinese, “goes very good with rice,” meaning, You’re gonna eat A LOT of it and won’t be able to stop.
 This is one of those dishes where before you even know it, you’ve eaten the entire pot with rice or noodles!

 Chinese Rice and Noodles: With Appetizers, Soups and Sweets, published by the famous Wei Chuan Cooking School.

 There are several different kinds of bean sauce, the one I used is “ground bean sauce” made by Koon Chun, the “ground” referring to a smooth paste vs. having whole soybeans inside the sauce.
 Either one is fine.
-If it doesn’t say “ground,” chances are that it does include whole soy beans inside the sauce.
-If you prefer spicy, you can use the “hot bean sauce.”
+If it doesn’t say “ground,” chances are that it does include whole soy beans in the sauce.

 On using frozen vegetables